jupyter-server/fps/README.md

 The main purpose of `FPS` is to provide hooks to register endpoints, static mounts, CLI setups/teardowns, etc.

 An application can then be composed by multiple plugins providing specific/specialized endpoints.

-For now, only the endpoints/mounts can be registered using `fps.hooks.register_router` with a `fastapi.APIRouter` or a `fps.APIRouter` is you want to let `FPS` automatically tag your router using the plugin name.
+Those can be registered using `fps.hooks.register_router` with a `fastapi.APIRouter`.

 ## What is coming soon